GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

 \subsubsection{Task-specific NLP Methods Scale Badly}

 Early rule-based information extraction systems demanded heavy feature engineering and domain expertise.
 Modern pipelines sequentially chain machine learning components---named entity recognition, coreference resolution, and relation extraction~\cite{Jaradeh2023}---often relying on structured or semi-structured data~\cite{info15080509}.
 These systems require sophisticated text preprocessing heuristics~\cite{brissette2024LLMKG}, e.g., as in the case of conditional random fields.
+Traditional fine-tuned BERT for relation extraction or sequence-to-sequence generation relies on large labeled corpora.
+As a consequence, it requires substantial data annotation in each new domain.
 Long short-term memories and convolutional neural networks introduce locality bias.
 Another drawback is that errors propagate over the pipeline.
 Overall, these methods can be accurate, but are very labor-intensive, not fully automatic, and hard to scale.